Republicanism in the United Kingdom: Political parties

-Although its membership includes both republicans and monarchists, the Scottish National Party, which supports Scottish independence, does not have an official policy of republicanism, and instead favours making a decision on the head of state of an independent Scotland only after independence is attained in itself.
-The Green Party of England and Wales, with one MP in Parliament since 2010, has an official policy of republicanism.
-The Irish republican party Sinn Féin has seven MPs, but they do not take their UK parliamentary seats as a rejection of British authority in Northern Ireland.
-The Scottish Greens, with eight MSPs in the 2021–2026 Scottish Parliament, support having an elected head of state in an independent Scotland.
+As of 2024, the Green Party of England and Wales, with four MPs in Parliament since 2024, has an official policy of republicanism.
+The Irish republican party Sinn Féin has seven MPs, but they do not take their UK parliamentary seats as a rejection of UK authority in Northern Ireland.
+Though the official policy of the Scottish National Party (SNP) is that the British monarch would remain head of state of an independent Scotland unless the people of Scotland decided otherwise, there are individual members who support a republic.
+Plaid Cymru have a similar view for Wales, although its youth wing, Plaid Ifanc, has an official policy advocating a Welsh republic.
+The Scottish Socialist Party and the Scottish Greens both support an independent Scottish republic.

+The Labour Party, the Conservative Party, and the Liberal Democrats do not have an official policy of republicanism.
+The Scottish National Party, which supports Scottish independence, also does not have an official policy of republicanism, and instead favours making a decision on the head of state of an independent Scotland only after independence is attained in itself.

-Labour for a Republic is a republican pressure group of Labour Party members and supporters, founded by Labour politician Ken Ritchie in May 2011.
+Labour for a Republic is a republican pressure group of Labour Party members and supporters, founded by Labour activist Ken Ritchie in May 2011.
 It held its first meeting in 2012.
-Efforts to get the campaign started were then unsuccessful.
-It has since held fringe meetings, and other informal meetings, and appeared in the media on a few occasions.
+It has since held meetings, other informal meetings, and appeared in the media on a few occasions.
 As of September 2022, its chairman is Nick Wall.
-The organisation held a fringe event at the Labour Party's annual conference on 25 September 2022, which attracted large crowds, and included The Guardian's columnist Polly Toynbee, author Paul Richards, and expert in constitutional law Dr Adam Tucker as panellists.
+The organisation held an event at the Labour Party's annual conference on 25 September 2022, which attracted large crowds, and included The Guardian's columnist Polly Toynbee, author Paul Richards, and expert in constitutional law Dr Adam Tucker as panellists.

 In response to the Labour Party's decision to sing "God Save the King" at the conference, panellists and those who attended the event said they did not want to see it booed or heckled.
-It was reported that the singing was not disrupted, and that the minute of silence for Elizabeth II was observed without failure.
+It was reported that the singing was not disrupted, and that the minute of silence for the recent death of Elizabeth II was observed without failure.
+In 2023, the Labour Party added pro-republic campaign group Republic to a list of organisations which local party branches were no longer able to affiliate with.

 It is rare for a high-profile British politician to identify with republicanism, even among those who campaigned for a republic earlier in their careers.
 Former UK prime minister Liz Truss was an advocate of republicanism prior to becoming a Conservative MP.
 Labour Party leader Sir Keir Starmer was, at an earlier time in his career, also on record as a republican, but no longer identifies as one.
-His predecessor as Labour leader, Jeremy Corbyn, although an avowed left-winger, also stressed that his personal support for republicanism would not influence his policy agenda.
+His predecessor as Labour leader, Jeremy Corbyn, although an avowed republican, also stressed that his personal support for republicanism would not influence his policy agenda.
+The former First Minister of Scotland and leader of the Scottish National Party from March 2023 to May 2024, Humza Yousaf, is a republican.